 Before heading to the Porta Romana, you can get a great view of Florence from Oltrarno (across the river) from the top of the Piazzale Michelangelo, which also hosts a David replica.

 There are a lot of stairs to the top of the Piazzale Michelangelo, but it’s a nice walk under trees.
 There are also buses you can take to get to the top of the gently sloped hill.
 You can find vendors and restaurants at the top.

 The Pitti Palace is the palace where the Grand Duchy of Tuscany lived, bought by the Medici family in 1549.
-In the late 18th century, it was used as a power base by Napoleon.
+In the late 18th century, Napoleon used it as a power base.
 The palace and its contents were donated to the Italian people in 1919.
 Today, it is the largest museum complex in Florence, and a popular hangout spot for local college kids.

 The Ponte Vecchio is a medieval stone-closed arch bridge over the Arno River.
-It is a big bridge with shops built along it, and it’s very famous for its jewelers.
+Lots of shops line this big bridge, and it’s especially famous for its jewelers.
 The Vasari Corridor runs above the bridge.

 Trattoria Bordino is a wonderful, off-the-beaten-path little spot that you wouldn’t even know was there if you weren’t looking for it.
 They don’t waste their money on advertising, so all of their business is via word of mouth.
 The have a wonderful lunch special; you choose the plate with bread and a drink for 8€ (or choose a steak, bread, and drink for 11€).
 It gets more expensive for dinner but for lunch, that’s an excellent deal in a big, touristy city!